BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 </p>

 <p>
     I've long been fascinated with problems like Fermat's Last Theorem.
-There's a certain gravitas to a problem unsolved since 1637.
-Timelessness.
-An epistemic humility: "this isn't easy".
+There's a certain gravitas to a math problem unsolved since 1637.
+It has timelessness.
+There's epistemic humility: "this isn't easy".
 </p>

 <p>